jcnimble/liri-node-app/README.md

 ### Prerequisites

 Additionally, API keys are needed for Spotify, Bands In Town Artists Events API and OMDP API.
 Spotify credentials can be acquired by visiting this link: <https://developer.spotify.com/my-applications/#!/>.
-This will generate the necessary client **client id** and **client secret**.
+This will generate the necessary  **client id** and **client secret**.
 The API keys for Bands In Town Artists Events API and OMDP API can be acquired through classroom connections.

 ### Deployment
 * Clone repo
 * Run npm install
-* At command prompt run node liri.js <pass in an instruction>
+* At command prompt run 'node liri.js' and instruction below

 # Instructions
-1) node liri.js concert-this:

-2) node liri.js spotify-this-song:

-3) node liri.js movie-this:

-4) node liri.js do-what-it-says:
+1. `node liri.js concert-this <artist/band name here>`

+   * This will search the Bands in Town Artist Events APIfor an artist and render the following information about each event to the terminal:

+     * Name of the venue

+     * Venue location

+     * Date of the Event (use moment to format this as "MM/DD/YYYY")

+2. `node liri.js spotify-this-song '<song name here>'`

+   * This will search the Spotify API for a song and the following information about the songs that meet the search criteria will appear in the terminal:

+     * Artist(s)

+     * The song's name

+     * A preview link of the song from Spotify

+     * The album that the song is from

+   * If no song is provided the program will default to "The Sign" by Ace of Base.

+3. `node liri.js movie-this '<movie name here>'`

+   * This will output the following information to your terminal/bash window:

+     ```
+       * Title of the movie.
+       * Year the movie came out.
+       * IMDB Rating of the movie.
+       * Rotten Tomatoes Rating of the movie.
+       * Country where the movie was produced.
+       * Language of the movie.
+       * Plot of the movie.
+       * Actors in the movie.
+     ```

+   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

+     * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>

+     * It's on Netflix!

+   * You'll use the `axios` package to retrieve data from the OMDB API.
+Like all of the in-class activities, the OMDB API requires an API key.
+You may use `trilogy`.

+4. `node liri.js do-what-it-says`

+   * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

+     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

+     * Edit the text in random.txt to test out the feature for movie-this and concert-this.